by John Ellis

 The problem was that when that teacher told me that my thoughts were silly and refused to interact with them, I heard, “I don’t have an answer,” and, naturally, I then concluded that I was on the right track.
 I knew the Bible well enough to know that my conclusion contradicted what the Bible taught.
 My next conclusion was that that meant that God could not exist as explained by this obviously contradictory book called the Bible.

-Things like that, the previous summer at the Bill Rice Ranch, my girlfriend, and my deepening belief that my authority figures were wrong about God were the seeds of rebellion that found rotten soil on a ski trip to Breckenridge over spring break and that were watered by my co-workers at my first secular job that coming summer.
+Things like that experience, the previous summer at the Bill Rice Ranch, my girlfriend, and my deepening belief that my authority figures were wrong about God were the seeds of rebellion that were watered during a ski trip to Breckenridge over spring break and that were fertilized by my co-workers at my first secular job that coming summer.

 I’m still not entirely sure why my parents allowed me to go.
-When my friend first suggested I go, it was a level of freedom that seemed too contradictory to the strictness of my parents to be a possibility.
-But, for some unknown reason, they let me go.
-So, on the Thursday afternoon of March 31, 1994, the day before Good Friday, I set out towards Colorado with my friend, his family, and two other buddies, all packed into my best friend’s conversion van.
+When my friend first suggested I go, it was a level of freedom that seemed too contradictory to the strictness of my parents to even be a possibility.
+But for some unknown reason, they let me go.
+So, on the Thursday afternoon of March 31, 1994, the day before Good Friday, I set out towards Colorado with my friend, his family, and two other buddies, all packed into my best friend family’s conversion van.

 By the spring of 1994, the music playing on the radio and MTV had noticeably shifted.
 Rarely were the sexualized screams of hair metal bands played.
 In between songs by Ace of Base and All-4-One, bands like Nirvana, Pearl Jam, and Alice in Chains were beginning to dominate the airwaves.